 Whether you call it a tornado or a hurricane, a windstorm can cause extensive damage to your home.
 So why does the average homeowner near Hurricane Alley pay more for their home insurance than those living in Tornado Alley?

 For insurance providers, the risks are actually quite different.
-Let’s take a look at tornados and hurricanes so we can better understand the costs.
+Let’s take a look at tornadoes and hurricanes so we can better understand the costs.

 Tornado Alley is a tornado-prone stretch of land between the Rocky and Appalachian Mountains.
-While there is no set border, the term usually includes parts of:
+While there is no set border (and they area generally recognized as Tornado Alley may be shifting), the term usually includes parts of:

 - South Dakota

-Hurricane Alley is an area in the Atlantic Ocean where warm surface temperature create the opportunity for hurricanes.
+Hurricane Alley is an area in the Atlantic Ocean where warm surface temperatures create the opportunity for hurricanes.
 From June 1 to November 30, the states along the US eastern coast and the Gulf of Mexico face a high risk for hurricanes.
-In fact, the Hurricane Research Division of the NOAA reports:
+In fact, NOAA’s Hurricane Research Division reports:

 - 40 percent of all US hurricanes hit Florida.

 - 88 percent of major hurricanes hit either Florida or Texas.